janelia-ros/zebrafish_tracker/JETSON_SETUP.md

    Micro-B) Port on the device and the other end to an available USB port on the host PC.

 3. Connect the power adapter to the device.
+Press and release power button.

 4. With the system powered on: